Gilbert Bécaud: Career from 1960

 On 19 June 1968, the American Broadcasting Company aired a half-hour colour special starring Bécaud that had been taped in Saarbrücken.
 Bécaud performed "Nathalie", "Mademoiselle Lise" and "The Day the Rains Came" and sang a duet with Inge Brück, "Sand and Sea".
 The programme also featured performances by João Gilberto, Lill Lindfors and Hans Koller.

 Bécaud turned his focus more toward touring than recording in the 1970s.
 An example was his live performance at the festival The Golden Orpheus in June 1971 in Communist Bulgaria.
 He followed this with some acting work and at last finally took time off in 1973, citing exhaustion.
 In 1974, he was named Chevalier in the Légion d'honneur.
 The following year, he scored his one and only entry on the UK Singles Chart with "A Little Love and Understanding", which reached number 10 in the spring.
-The song also became his first and only chart hit in Australia, spending three weeks at Number One in August.
+The song also became his first and only chart hit in Australia, reaching number 19 in the winter.
 Later in the century, he began writing with Pierre Grosz and then Neil Diamond, also penning the Broadway musical Roza with Julian More.

 In 1982, he recorded the duet "L'Amour est mort" with Québécoise singer Martine St. Clair at the start of her career.

 The 1980s and 1990s, saw a slowdown of Bécaud's activity.
 He released various compilations and toured occasionally.

 On 18 December 2001, he died from lung cancer, aged 74, on his houseboat on the Seine, and was interred in Père Lachaise Cemetery in Paris.
 Bécaud's song catalogue, running to around 450 songs, is published by BMG Music Publishing.

 Bécaud's song "L'Orange" was the featured track in one of the trailers of the movie Léon (aka The Professional) by Luc Besson.